ricdikulous/imx-unity-game-lessons/lessons/09-Setting-Up-Smart-Contract Permissions:Granting-the-Minter-Role/README.md

 # Lesson 09: Setting Up Smart Contract Permissions
+In this lesson, we focus on a pivotal aspect of NFT integration: setting up smart contract permissions for minting NFTs.

+## Overview
+Here's an overview of what we'll cover in this lesson:
+1. We'll update our environment file and create a script to grant minting permissions to a user's wallet.

 ## Prerequisites
 - Familiarity with Ethereum smart contracts and blockchain transactions.
 - Understanding of the 'ethers' library and environment variable management in Node.js.
 - Access to Immutable Hub and your NFT contract.

-## Overview
-In this lesson, we focus on a pivotal aspect of NFT integration: setting up smart contract permissions for minting NFTs.
-We'll update our environment file and create a script to grant minting permissions to a user's wallet.
-This step is essential before proceeding with NFT minting.

 ## Environment File Update and Script Creation